6G-SANDBOX/ELCM/docs/3-2a_GENERAL_TASKS.md

 - `User` (optional): Username for authenticating with InfluxDB v1.x.
 - `Password` (optional): Password associated with the InfluxDB v1.x user.
 - `Token` (optional): Authentication token for accessing InfluxDB v2.x.
+- `Org` (optional): InfluxDB organization name used for v2.x queries.
+If not provided, the default configured org is used.

 **YAML Configuration Example**:
 ```yaml